ncatlab/nlab-content/pages/0/0/8/0/800/content.md

 Concretely, an equivalence between two categories is a pair of [[functors]] between them which are [[inverse]] to each other _up to_ [[natural isomorphism]] of functors ([[inverse functors]]).

-This is like an [[isomorphism]], but weakened such as to accomodate for the fact that the correct ambient context for categories is not iself a 1-category, but is the [[2-category]] [[Cat]] of all categories.
+This is like an [[isomorphism]], but weakened such as to accommodate for the fact that the correct ambient context for categories is not itself a 1-category, but is the [[2-category]] [[Cat]] of all categories.
 Hence abstractly an equivalence of categories is just the special case of an [[equivalence in a 2-category]] specialized to [[Cat]].

 If some foundational fine print is taken care of, then a functor exhibits an equivalence of categories precisely if it is both [[essentially surjective functor|essentially surjective]] and [[fully faithful functor|fully faithful]].
 This is true in [[classical mathematics]] if the [[axiom of choice]] is assumed.
 It remains true non-classically, say for [[internal categories]], if the concept of functor is suitably adapted ("[[anafunctors]]"), or the concept of essentially surjective is suitably adapted ("[[split essentially surjective]]").